cristalzhu/Peek-A-Queue/README.md

 ## Accomplishments that we're proud of

-We successfully deployed a full stack web app, with a user-friendly frontend design that adds a user¡¯s timestamp, netid, and position in queue to the database, and a functional backend that generates a graph that helps you visualize the fluctuations in average queue length by hour of day or day of week.
+We successfully deployed a full stack web app, with a user-friendly frontend design that adds a userÂ¡Â¯s timestamp, netid, and position in queue to the database, and a functional backend that generates a graph that helps you visualize the fluctuations in average queue length by hour of day or day of week.

 ## What we learned